 Combining this model with correlations between power and momentum losses obtained from SOLPS-ITER, it is shown that plasma-molecule collisions can result in dominant volumetric momentum losses.
 These momentum losses are expected to result in a strong target pressure reduction, essential for detachment whilst preventing an upstream pressure collapse. \\

 With these results, this work shows novel insights into the importance of plasma-molecule collisions on detachment, which only become significant if there is a substantial amount of molecules (i.e. substantial neutral pressure) and a substantial spatial extent of the molecular cloud (i.e. detachment front significantly detached from the target).
-This provides further evidence and understanding of the benefit of long-legged, strongly baffled divertors and provides insights on using the ionisation front and neutral pressure for detachment control.
+This provides further evidence and understanding of the benefit of long-legged, strongly baffled divertors and supports the limiting of target heat loading via real time ionisation front control.